webia1/Frontend-Ecosystem/Enterprise/TypeScript/ReadMe.md

 ```

-After running the above commands, a `tsconfig.json` file will be created in the root directory.
-We need first of all a modern and strict configuration, so we have to update manually. ([See all details online](https://www.typescriptlang.org/tsconfig))
+Upon invoking the above spells, a tsconfig.json scroll will materialize in your root directory.
+Our quest begins with a need for a modern and stringent configuration; thus, manual enchantments are required. ([Unveil all secrets online](https://www.typescriptlang.org/tsconfig)).

 ```json
 {